 "The more I learned in my political science classes, the more I knew that international relations was my field.
 It was amazing having such a direct access to caring professors that mentored us very closely from the get go."

-Liam Doyle is a political science student at UL Lafayette with plans to graduate in May 2020.
-He’s currently the Disability Awareness Coordinator with Lafayette Consolidated Government, serving as an accessibility advocate for individuals and consulting on local projects.
+Liam Doyle graduated in 2021.
+He established Accessibility in Motion, a first-of-its-kind consulting company in Lafayette that works with businesses and governments to improve their physical locations and customer service practices to better serve people with disabilities.
 As a student, he established the Department of Political Science’s Change Program, which connects students with state and local government officials, including lawyers, lobbyists, elected officials, and aides.

 “Political science seemed like a natural fit.
 The professors are fantastic.
 The level of quality in the poli sci department, in my opinion, is second to none.
 The amount of positivity that comes out of the department is insane.